minagawah/face-detection-sample/README.md

 which made me realize `Observe` isn't the right way
 because you could easily forget where you set pub/sub in your project).
 [recompose](https://github.com/acdlite/recompose)
-was another decent idea, and I was mainly using it for most of my React project.
+was another decent idea, and I was mainly using this for most of my React projects.

 Then, [proppy](https://github.com/fahad19/proppy) came out (early last year).
 That was when I realized the nightmere has ended.
 No Redux no more!

 **Then, came [React Hooks!!!!!!!](https://reactjs.org/docs/hooks-intro.html)**
-I mean, think about.
+I mean, think about it.
 You have no idea how long I've waited for major front-end frameworks to support FP in production.
 I am glad that I was born into this age...